Scholar-official: Origins and formations

-Origins of Shi (士) and Da fu (大夫)
+Origins of Shi and Da fu

 Scholar-official as a concept and social class first appeared during the Warring States period; before that, the Shi and Da Fu were two different classes.
 During the Western Zhou dynasty, the Duke of Zhou divided the social classes into the king, feudal lords, Da Fu, Shi, ordinary people, and slaves.
 Da Fu were people from the aristocracy who served as officers and were a higher class than Shi, who were people from the social class between Da Fu and ordinary people and could only serve as low-level officials.

 During the Warring States period, with the annexation wars between states and the rise of bureaucracy, many talented individuals from the Shi class provided valuable services to their lords.
 Shi became more influential and Da Fu gradually evolved into an official position in the bureaucracy, not a hereditary peerage.
-The Shi and Da Fu gradually merged and became the Scholar-officials (士大夫 Shi Da Fu).
+The Shi and Da Fu gradually merged and became the Scholar-officials (士大夫).